Kayne Duncanson

 National Health and Medical Research Council (ID: 1126229).

 In 2019, I was a practical demonstrator for first and second year Biomechanics at the University of Queensland.
 I tutored 120+ students and assisted with examination marking.
-Prior to that I conducted private tutorials at multiple colleges within the University of Queensland campus with small groups of 2-4 students.
-During my undergraduate degree I did one-on-one freelance tutorials, collectively assisting over two-dozen students.
+Prior to that, I tutored small groups at University of Queensland colleges and assisted over two-dozen independent students.

 -